microsoft/fluentui/rfcs/react-components/convergence/motion-definition-n-apis.md

 [An example on Stackblitz](https://stackblitz.com/edit/stackblitz-starters-qgseij)

-## Open questions
+## Out of scope

 ### Split definition & APIs

-Currently, motion definitions in `@fluentui/react-motions-preview` are taken from Fluent UI Northstar aka v0 and don't match the design specs.
-However, so far there is no final decision on their shape.

-The question is: should we split motion definitions & APIs into separate packages?

-### What to export from `@fluentui/react-components`?

-It's partially covered in the RFC before, but what should be exported as the main API from `@fluentui/react-components`?

-- Option 1: `createMotionComponent()`, `createPresenceComponent()`, `PresenceGroup`, `atom` & `presence` (factories & definitions)
-- Option 2: `FadeEnter`, `FadePresence`, `PresenceGroup`, etc. (pre-defined components)
+Currently, `@fluentui/react-motions-preview` does not have any motions defined (i.e. fade, collapse, etc.) as there is no final decision on their shape from design team.
+We can iterate on motion definitions themselves and APIs separately.

 ### Mouse over / focus / active states